goliatone/gminions/README.md

 We should be able to execute a command both inside an application and as a separate process.
 This requires a command runner that will provide the context for the command.

 ### Bus Types

 * EventDispatcher
 * Process Runner
-* IPC multi core applications
+* IPC Local (inter-process) communication transport.
 * MQTT
 * Redis
 * AMQP